cfengine/documentation/reference/functions/hostswithclass.markdown

 **Notes**:

-On CFEngine Nova hubs, this function can be used to return a list of hostnames or ip-addresses of hosts that has the class given as argument
+On CFEngine Enterprise, this function can be used to return a list of hostnames or ip-addresses of hosts that has the class given as argument
 1. Argument 2 may be address or name, to return IP address or hostname form.